Dr Catherine Dupré

 Associate Professor, Director of Doctoral Studies

-Human Dignity in Europe
+Human Dignity in Europe (selected publications)

 C Dupre, 'Le principe de dignite humaine: principe essentiel du droit du travail' (2016, Nov) Revue de Droit du Travail, 670